augustinas/TicTacToe-game/README.md

-An interactive Tic Tac Toe terminal game for 2 players.
+#### An Interactive Classical Tic-Tac-Toe Game ####

-### Created by Augustinas Markevicius as part of a Makers Academy's Ronin course ###
+///Created by Augustinas Markevicius as part of a Makers Academy's Ronin online course///